Galiusbro/nuahchain-osmo/server/stablecoin/README.md

 ## Overview

 The stablecoin module provides endpoints for converting between `unuah` and `NDOLLAR` at a 1:1 ratio.
 This module handles the lifecycle of the NDOLLAR stablecoin, including minting and burning operations.
+Endpoints broadcast Cosmos transactions synchronously but return immediately with `status: "PENDING"`; a background tracker later updates the final result (`SUCCESS` / `FAILED`).

 ## File Structure